ccwaddey/dots/README.md

 ### .xenodm/*

-This section may be incomplete/incorrect.
-All others should be good as of Feb 14, 2022.

 If you just want .xenodm to kinda look like fvwm when you log in, just cd into this directory and run `make && doas make install`.

+By default, the cursor for the login prompt is a vertical one.
+I've modified the source code to make the cursor (essentially) be an underline character.

-If you want the fancy underline cursor instead of the default, then download xenocara.tar.gz (to your home directory in this example);
-make sure you have added yourself to the wsrc group with
+If you want the underline cursor instead of the default, then download xenocara.tar.gz (to your home directory in this example; this is the beginning of getting the xenocara source code for those coming here from the .xlock section); make sure you have added yourself to the wsrc group with

     doas user mod -G wsrc $(whoami)